NCEA Compatibility

 Go to topOn completion of this section you shall know:

 In all aspects of life we make decisions.
 Examples are if the buses are running we shall go into town, otherwise we shall study.
 In programming we have to make decisions as well or to be more precise we shall tell the computer how to make decisions.
 To demonstrate this we shall modify the programme created in the previous chapter so tax is calculated in a different way.
 In the previous example we had a simple flat tax rate of 25%.
 In real life tax rates are never as simple as this.
 If the salary is low then the tax rate will also be low but a higher salary will incur higher tax rate.
-In our case we shall modify the simple payroll programme we met in the previous lesson so that it will calculate tax in two different ways depending on the value of the gross pay.
+For this reason we shall modify the simple payroll programme we met in the previous lesson so that it will calculate tax in two different ways depending on the value of the gross pay.

 At first glance we see that most of the code is a repeat of that from the previous page.
 We notice, however, that a major change has occurred in the structure of the code.